princeton-sns/specreds/p2warmup.md

 Now we have two independent versions of the disk.
 To clarify, when doing `rbd ls -l` we will only be seeing one disk `foo`.
 The parent and child versions of `foo` does not exist "explicitly" but only show up when mapped as a block device depending on your access mode.
 If you map the disk image using `rbd map`, you are in parent mode; if you map the image using `rbd super`, you are in child mode.

-Next, assume that we decide to promote the child version and deallocate the parent by calling collapse:
+Next, assume that we decide to promote the child version and deallocate the parent by calling `collapse`:

 	bin/rbd collapse foo --promote   # collapse by promoting the child

 A progress bar would show up indicating the progress of the asynchronous garbage collection that is deallocating the parent.
-The call to collapse is a blocking operation, but the disk is not being blocked from normal I/O operations.
+The call to `collapse` is a synchronous operation on the terminal, but the disk is not being blocked from normal I/O operations.
 To deallocate the child instead, use the `--abort` option.
-If no option specified, collapse simply returns the dirty bit value of the parent disk.
+If no option specified, `collapse` simply returns the dirty bit value of the parent disk.

-After the call to collapse returns, the disk image now has only one version, which is the newly promoted parent (previously the child).
+After the call to `collapse` returns, the disk image now has only one version, which is the newly promoted parent (previously the child).
 And now let us see its content:

 	sudo bin/rbd map foo            # map as the parent sudo mount /dev/rbd0 /srv